Futa Helu: Life

 In 1992 Dr. Helu joined Tonga's Catholic bishop, Patelisio P. Fīnau, and the former president of the Free Wesleyan Church, Dr. Sione Amanaki Havea, in sponsoring a conference advocating Tonga's transition from a feudal to parliamentary monarchy.
 Not only did the Government resist this call but it punished Atenisi for its advocacy by thenceforth refusing to employ its university graduates, a severe penalty in the developing world.
 The boycott was lifted after the accession of a commoner prime minister in 2006 and the Government's concession to democratic principle.

 Until her death in April 2008, Dr. Helu was married to Kaloni Schaaf; the union produced six children and numerous grandchildren.
 Two daughters have distinguished themselves in the performing arts – Sisiuno Helu, founder of Atenisi's performing arts troupe and orchestra, has staged Tongan faiva and spirited excerpts from Italian opera on tours of the Pacific, Europe, and the US; Atolomake Helu has sung mezzo-soprano in noted international venues, such as Sydney and Auckland Town Halls.
 A son, Niulala Helu, is a former lecturer in Tongan culture at the University of Auckland.

 Dr. Helu was the author of several books, most importantly two books on Tongan culture, a monograph on Herakleitos, and a collection of essays regarding South Pacific culture.
 In 1999 the University of the South Pacific awarded him an honorary doctorate in literature.
-The scholar retired as institute director and dean of its university in 2007, replaced in the former post by his daughter Sisiuno (in 2008 and from 2010 to 2019) and son Niulala (in 2009) ... and in the latter (from 2008 to 2010 and from 2015) by Dr. Michael Horowitz, a US sociologist who served as associate dean in the late '90s.
+The scholar retired as institute director and dean of its university in 2007, replaced in the former post by his daughter Sisiuno (in 2008 and from 2010 to 2019) and son Niulala (in 2009) ... and in the latter (from 2008 to 2010 and from 2015 to 2025) by Dr. Michael Horowitz, a US sociologist who served as associate dean in the late '90s.
 Dr. Opeti Taliai – a Tongan anthropologist who holds a PhD from Massey University as well as an Atenisi undergraduate degree – was university dean from 2013 through 2014.

 In retirement, Helu remained an authority on Tongan history, tradition, and education, and although not a politician himself, remained an influential voice in Tongan politics due to the vindication of his advocacy of democracy.
 At Atenisi, he retained the title of professor emeritus of Philosophy and Tongan Culture.

 The last years of his life were marred by declining physical and mental health, the latter due to Alzheimer's disease.